rfigurelli/Darwin-to-Design/Darwin_to_Design_White_Paper_v1_0.md

 ## 6  Architecture Overview

-The architecture of the **Darwin to Design** model organizes evolution not as a single-threaded biological pipeline, but as a dynamic, interdependent system of layered drivers.
+The architecture of the **From Darwin to Design** model organizes evolution not as a single-threaded biological pipeline, but as a dynamic, interdependent system of layered drivers.
 These layers are not just conceptual—they can be observed, influenced, and even engineered.
 The model maps how agency emerges from raw adaptation, grows into intelligence, and culminates in conscious wisdom.
 Each architectural level has its own feedback loops, carriers of information, and tools of transformation.

 This framework introduces the idea of **evolution as a programmable stack**, where each layer builds upon and modifies the rules of the one below.
 These are not merely stages but **operational dimensions** of evolution, constantly in interaction: